-During 2022 and 2023, we announced new program awards for Sypris Electronics, with certain programs continuing into 2025.
-In addition to contract awards from Department of Defense ("DoD") prime contractors related to weapons systems, electronic warfare and infrared countermeasures in our traditional aerospace and defense markets, we have also been awarded subcontracts related to the communication and navigation markets, which align with our advanced capabilities for delivering products for complex, high cost of failure platforms.
+During 2023 and 2024, we announced new program awards and releases for Sypris Electronics, with certain programs continuing into 2026.
+In addition to contract awards from Department of Defense ("DoD") prime contractors related to weapons systems, electronic warfare and infrared countermeasures in our traditional aerospace and defense markets, we have also been awarded subcontracts for manufacturing services to the communication and navigation markets, which require our advanced capabilities for delivering products for complex, high cost of failure platforms.

-On March 9, 2023, President Biden's Administration submitted to Congress the President's Fiscal Year (FY) 2024 budget request, which proposed \$886 billion in total national defense spending, of which \$842 billion was for the base budget of the DoD.
+On March 22, 2024, President Biden signed the second Fiscal Year ("FY") 2024 Consolidated Appropriations package into law, which includes the DoD.
+This legislation reflects the Fiscal Responsibility Act ("FRA") spending limit of \$886 billion for national defense, of which \$842 billion was for the DoD base budget.